 Receiving, renewing, amending or replacing a certificate

-When applying for a certificate, use the Vente de pesticides ou exécution de travaux comportant l’utilisation des pesticides (PDF 1.66 Mb) (French) form or apply online.
+When applying for a certificate, use the Vente de pesticides ou exécution de travaux comportant l’utilisation des pesticides (PDF 1.75 Mb) (in French only) form or apply online.

 The same form should be used when requesting a change to an unexpired certificate.
 This is required for any change that renders the information provided inaccurate or incomplete.
 It must be done within 30 days of the change.

 You will be mailed a notice when it is time to renew your certificate.
-The accompanying form must be filled out and submitted at least 30 days before your current certificate expires.
+The accompanying form must be filled out and submitted at least 30 days before your current certificate expires or use the online service.
 If you misplaced the notice or did not receive it, you may use the same form you originally submitted when applying for a certificate, or use the online service.

-For certificate replacements, use the Remplacement en cas de perte, de vol ou de détérioration (PDF 1.32 Mb) (French) form.
+For certificate replacements, use the Remplacement en cas de perte, de vol ou de détérioration (PDF 1.32 Mb) (in French only) form.

-Before applying for a certificate online, we suggest you read the information webpages respecting the use This hyperlink will open in a new window. and security This hyperlink will open in a new window. of the service.
-You will also need to hold a clicSÉQUR–Citoyens This hyperlink will open in a new window. account.
-If you do not have an account, you can open it when connecting to the online service.
-If you have problems registering, contact the Customer Relations Centre.
-Any applicable fees can be paid online by Visa or MasterCard.
+Before applying for a certificate online, we suggest you read the information webpages respecting the use and security of the service.
+You will also need to hold a Government Authentication Service. account.
+You can create an account now or when you access the online service.

 Fill out a certificate application